Select Page

 Perfect doesn’t exist

-Here is an idea that changed my life—Perfect doesn’t actually exist.
+A helpful principle—Perfect doesn’t actually exist.
 Your idea of perfect will almost never match anyone else’s, so your very best work might not resonate with another person at all.

 Trying to chase perfect is like sailing to reach the setting sun.
 You might feel that you can reach it one day, but it is always just beyond the horizon.
 Even the strongest wind in your sail would never cause you to reach it.